New opportunities for women’s rugby stars

 Since 2017, Darlington Mowden Park (DMP) have competed in the Premier 15s – the top level of women’s rugby in the UK.

-A number of our student athletes have played for DMP and some of our performance support services have also been involved in the programme.
+A number of our student athletes have played for DMP and some of our performance support services have also been closely involved in the programme.

 The new partnership will mean that our female student rugby players can pursue their academic studies with us and have the chance to compete at the top levels of their sport.